AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 The `optimality_gap` parameter, defined in euros, is the tolerance on the absolute gap for the Antares-Xpansion algorithm.

 At each iteration, the algorithm computes upper and lower bounds on the optimal cost.
 The algorithm stops as soon as the quantity `best_upper_bound - best_lower_bound` falls below `optimality_gap`.
-The current best solution has a cost equal to `best_upper_bound`, therefore the cost of the solution returned by the algorithm is ensured to be within `optimality_gap` euros of the optimal cost.
+The solution returned by the algorithm has a cost equal to `best_upper_bound`, which is guaranteed to be within `optimality_gap` euros of the optimal cost.

 * If `optimality_gap = 0`, Antares-Xpansion will continue its
 search until the optimal solution of the investment-optimization problem